Consulting Services

 Definition

-Is defined as an experienced professional or entity who provides expert knowledge for a fee (not an employment agreement), acting in an advisory capacity only and is usually not accountable for the outcome of a project/assignment.
+Is defined as an experienced professional or entity who provides expert knowledge for a fee (not an employment agreement), acting in an advisory capacity only, providing strategic or expert advice for considerations and decision making, and is usually not accountable for the outcome of a project/assignment.

 Examples

-• Hiring a expert in the field of natural heritage planning to prepare a natural heritage impact study
+- Hiring an expert in the field of natural heritage planning to prepare an impact study

-• Engaging an IT expert to provide advice regarding a new IT strategy and assistance in selecting a supplier for a new system
+- Engaging an IT expert to provide advice regarding a new IT strategy

 Engagement Process